 The cake is so ridiculously easy to make!
 If you’ve never made a cake recipe with rum in it, you’re in for a treat.

-3. Bake the cake until a toothpick inserted in the middle comes out clean.
+- Bake the cake until a toothpick or skewer inserted in the middle comes out clean.

-4. After baking, poke holes with a fork over the top (bottom after you invert it) of the cake while it’s still in the pan, add rum sauce, invert, and repeat with hole poking and sauce adding.
+- After baking, poke holes with a fork over the top (bottom after you invert it) of the cake while it’s still in the pan, add rum sauce, invert, and repeat with hole poking and sauce adding.
+Make sure to gets it on all sides of the cake.

 Rum Cake Glaze Tip

-If the rum cake glaze crystallizes before you can drizzle it over the inverted cake, don’t panic!
+If the rum glaze for the cake crystallizes before you can drizzle it over the inverted cake, don’t panic!
 Just give it a good stir and drizzle away.
+This rum syrup is going to soak in without issue!

 Recipe FAQs